ADVISORY SPAIN-VOLCANO/ --LOGOED

-LA PALMA - Thick clouds of smoke billow from the hillside of an erupting volcano on Spain's La Palma island that has forced the evacuation of about 5,000 people, according to local officials
+LA PALMA - Thick clouds of smoke billow from the hillside of an erupting volcano on Spain's La Palma island.

 =============